 Agrodealer Strengthening Program

-CNFA returned to the birthplace of our widely respected agrodealer model, which was first developed in Zimbabwe from 2000 to 2005, and has since been successfully implemented in Kenya, Malawi, Mali and Tanzania.
-When CNFA closed out its program in Zimbabwe in 2005, it had built a network of 1,030 trained agrodealers covering much of the country.
-Under the 18 month Agrodealer Strengthening Program (ASP-Z), our central aim was to revitalize and create a more robust network of agrodealers through which improved inputs and technology could flow to rural smallholder farmers, thereby increasing agricultural production and improving rural livelihoods.
-ASP-Z accomplished far more; it laid the framework for a vibrant input supply sector which created jobs, improved livelihoods, and brought food security to thousands of individuals – bolstering rural economies throughout the provinces of Masvingo, Midlands, Matabeleland North and Matabeleland South.
+CNFA returned to the birthplace of its widely respected agro-dealer model, first developed in Zimbabwe from 2000 to 2005 and since successfully implemented in Kenya, Malawi, Mali, and Tanzania.
+When CNFA closed out its program in Zimbabwe in 2005, it had built a network of 1,030 trained agro-dealers covering much of the country.
+The 18-month Agro-dealer Strengthening Program (ASP-Z) aimed to revitalize and create a more robust network of agro-dealers through which improved inputs and technology could flow to rural smallholder farmers, increasing agricultural production and improving rural livelihoods.
+ASP-Z laid the framework for a vibrant input supply sector, which created jobs, improved livelihoods, and brought food security to thousands of individuals, bolstering rural economies throughout the provinces of Masvingo, Matabeleland North, Matabeleland South, and Midlands.

 - Provided training in business management, as well as technical training on new crop varieties, production technologies, and the safe use, handling, and storage of fertilizers and crop protection products;

 - Worked with agro-dealers, input suppliers, and research institutions to stimulate demand for improved inputs and production practices through demonstration plots and farmer field days;

 - Stimulated investment in agro-dealers and increased rural access to finance through guarantee and matching grants facilities;

 - Created sustainable agro-dealer associations to advocate for member interests.